cdc12345/AutoReconnect121/README.md

 This mod and its code is available under the GNU Lesser General Public Licence v3.0.

-If you use code from this mod or the mod itself in a mod pack I would appreciate it if you would mention me by linking to this page.
+If you use code from this mod or the mod itself in a mod pack, it would be appreciated if you credit the [original version](https://github.com/Bstn1802/AutoReconnect)!